-Nano One has successfully synthesized LNMO (High Voltage Spinel) in the pilot plant and has filed a patent application in respect to the process that coats the LMNO with a protective material which improves the stability of LMNO at higher temperatures.
-This coating may prove to also improve the interface between LMNO and solid-state electrolytes currently in development by a number of players for the next generation of lithium-ion batteries.
+Nano One has successfully synthesized LNMO (Lithium Nickel Manganese Oxide), also referred to as "High Voltage Spinel", in the pilot plant and has filed a patent application in respect to the process that coats the LMNO with a protective material which improves its stability at higher temperatures.
+This coating may prove to also improve the interface between LMNO and solid-state electrolytes currently in development by a number of players for the next generation of lithium-ion batteries[RS1].
+A patent describing the coating process has been filed.

-Nano One has filed a patent application in respect to a process for high-quality Lithium Iron Phosphate (LFP) at a reduced cost.
-This process has been successfully piloted and generates LFP that is already carbon coated thereby eliminating additional process steps.
-Further, the process generates material with small particle size which is desirable and with an initial energy capacity in excess of 160mAhg-1 which is higher than that of other LFP material available.
+Nano One has filed a patent application in respect to a low - cost process for high-performance Lithium Iron Phosphate (LFP).
+This process uses lower cost sources of Lithium, Iron and Phosphate than incumbent processes and has been successfully piloted and generates LFP that is already carbon coated thereby eliminating additional process steps.
+Further, the process generates material with small particle size which is desirable and with an initial energy capacity in excess of 160mAhg-1 which is as good or better than the highest performing LFP material available.